 Combined with earplugs underneath, they were the only solution that comfortably blocked the loudest snorer with white noise played at a moderate volume.
 Also, I find the Bose QC35 comfortable to wear for long periods of time.

 The downsides: You have to be a back sleeper, which I usually am not anymore.
-And at around $350, the QC35 are a very expensive solution.
+And costing several hundred dollars, the QC35 are a very expensive solution.
 I had cheaper noise cancelling earbuds in the past.
 They are now broken, but they wouldn’t have stood a chance.
 I suspect if you want to go down that road, it won’t come much cheaper than the Bose.